HuangJunye/huangjunye.github.io/about.md

 1. One of my dreams is to travel to more countries than my age.
 I haven't achieved that yet (24 countries visited at age 27), but hopefully my new job as Quantum Developer Advocate will help me achieve this soon.

-1. At one point in my life, I could (sadly, not any more) type sentences in [braille](https://en.wikipedia.org/wiki/Braille) at one time, when I was a volunteer teacher in a visual impaired school at Kenya.
+1. At one point in my life, I could (sadly, not any more) type sentences in [braille](https://en.wikipedia.org/wiki/Braille), when I was a volunteer teacher in a visual impaired school at Kenya.